lengfeld/subpatch/website/exp/comparison.md

 * *subprojects*: The type of cvs that is support as a subproject.
 For all other tools, except subpatch, only other git repositories are supported.
 * *language*: The main programming language that the tool is written in.
+* *agnostic*: Whether the tool is project/tooling agnostic or tailored to a specific project or usecase.
+E.g. *kas* is designed for the Yocto project and *west* is designed for Zephyr.

 Legend: